katrinajoyceb/git-instruction/README.md

 ## Requirements
 1. Beginner Github user
 2. Some knowledge of the Terminal
+3. You are using a Mac OS based device

 ## Clone your repository
 ### Find the url for the repository you want to work with.